bellaliu2023/The-Physics-Grid/software.md

 - [JaxoDraw](https://sourceforge.net/projects/jaxodraw/) - JaxoDraw is a tool to generate [Feynman diagrams](https://en.wikipedia.org/wiki/Feynman_diagram) in a mouse click-and-drag fashion.
 Graphs can be exported to a variety of graphics formats and arbitrary latex code can be used for labels to produce high-quality publishing-style figures.

   ![JaxoDraw](/images/jaxodraw.jpg)

+- [jQuantum](https://sourceforge.net/projects/jquantum/) - jQuantum is a Java program to simulate a quantum computer, to design quantum circuits, and to visualize the execution of quantum algorithms.
+Another main purpose, however, is to create images in your head, and thereby - understanding.

 - [particle-clicker](https://github.com/particle-clicker/particle-clicker) - An addictive incremental game that teaches players the history of high energy particle physics
 - [Psi4](https://github.com/psi4/psi4) - Open-source Quantum Chemistry